Creating a Custom User Confirmation Modal With the React Router Prompt

 hasCancel

-to false so we’re only rendering a
+to false so we’re only rendering a confirm button and not a close

 If you have any questions or feedback please leave a comment below!
 You can follow me on Medium and Github to see more fun stuff I’m working on.
 Special thanks to Joerg Baier for helping me work through and understand this solution and many of my other coworkers at Rabbet for giving me helpful feedback on this article.